eclipse-sumo/sumo/docs/web/docs/Simpla.md

 separate catch-up mode is specified.
 The situations corresponding to the catch-up follower mode will use the follower mode if no separate catch-up follower mode is specified.

+!!! note
+    Simpla currently does not support lane-changing to join a platoon.
+Vehicles that are already in a platoon will try to change their lane if the platoon leader changes it's lane though.

 # Configuration